Enterprise-CMCS/macpro-mdct-mfp/services/app-api/db/README.md

 ### Semi-Annual Report (SAR)

 Choosing this option will reveal more options to create a SAR with a specific status.
 Creating a SAR also creates an approved WP associated with it.
 You can also get a single SAR or all SARs from a state, and the JSON response will print in the terminal.

-### Create filled WP and filled SAR

-Choosing this option will create two WPs - one filled unsubmitted WP and one approved WP - and a filled unsubmitted SAR.

 ### Banner